sih3rron/Sort-Order-Demo/README.md

 - [Ford Showroom](https://shop.ford.com/showroom/?gnav=header-shop&linktype=build#/)

-2. Open your browsers _developer console_ and use the `productData.js` script to select the fields you want added to your JSON Object.
+2. Open your browsers _developer console_ and use the `./Console Scripts/productData.js` script to select the fields you want added to your JSON Object.
 You will need to adjust the Element selectors for each statement, thus overwrite: `<< element selector for xxxx >>`

 3. If successful, you will have an array of objects output to the Console.

 > **Pro-Tip**: Check the first and last 5 records to ensure that your data has been passed into the array consistently.

+4. I have have created some JSON files that can be used, or just referenced, in the `./JSON Files` directory.

 ### Sorting the JSON Arrays for use in your Variations ###